Liver Metastases: What can be done when bowel cancer has spread to the liver

 Preventing liver failure

-Chemotherapy is often associated with several side effects and although it may be well tolerated by the patients, it also has a toxic effect on the liver.
+Chemotherapy is often associated with several side effects and although it may be well tolerated by patients it also has a toxic effect on the liver.
 A period of at least four to six weeks is required to have elapsed between the end of the treatment and extensive resections, to prevent liver failure.

 Promoting liver growth

-In cases where the anticipated proportion of liver to be removed is greater than 70-75%, it is possible to increase the volume of the remnant by blocking the branch of the portal veinA blood vessel that carries blood towards the heart. (the main vein providing the bloodA fluid that transports oxygen and other substances through the body, made up of blood cells suspended in a liquid. supply to the liver) supplying the affected lobe of the liver.
+In cases where the anticipated proportion of liver to be removed is greater than 70-75%, it is possible to increase the volume of the remnant by blocking the branch of the portal vein (the main vein providing the blood supply to the liver) supplying the affected lobe of the liver.
 This causes shrinkage of one side and elicits a regenerative response on the other side (the unaffected lobe).
-This procedure is called portal vein embolization (PVEper vaginal examination) and is routinely performed by our interventional radiologists in the x-ray department under local anaesthesia and sedation (Figures 3 & 4).
+This procedure is called portal vein embolization (PVE) and is routinely performed by our interventional radiologists in the x-ray department under local anaesthesia and sedation (Figures 3 & 4).
 The procedure is normally well tolerated and requires 24 hours hospitalisation.
-After a period of 4-6 weeks a liver MRIAn abbreviation for magnetic resonance imaging, a technique for imaging the body that uses electromagnetic waves and a strong magnetic field. scan is repeated to assess the response prior to surgery.
+After a period of 4-6 weeks a liver MRI scan is repeated to assess the response prior to surgery.

 Two-stage procedure